WalletScrutiny/WalletScrutinyCom/_android/com.finzo.md

 While this app does support CFD trading, it is possible to deposit and withdraw Bitcoin in this app, meaning this exchange *can hold actual cryptocurrencies.*

 This platform processes withdrawals, meaning someone can approve or disapprove them.
 We were not able to locate any settings that allow the backup of a wallet or provide the private keys.
-Therefore, we conclude that this is a **custodial** app and thus **not-verifiable.**
+Therefore, we conclude that this is a **custodial** app and thus **not verifiable.**